prenetic/gaming-artifacts/Elden Ring/Magic Woman.md

     - Magic Scorpion Charm increases Magic Damage by 12%, but increases Physical Damage taken by 10%.
   - [Cerulean Amber Medallion](https://eldenring.wiki.fextralife.com/Cerulean+Amber+Medallion)
     - Base Location: Base Talisman: Lakeside Crystal Cave: After defeating the Bloodhound Knight
     - +1 Location: Castle Sol: Found on a corpse hanging by a wooden ledge above the southern walls of the castle.
 This area is accessed by climbing a ladder behind the church in the southeast and following the walls west.
 Beware the very powerful dual sword knight guarding the area.
 He can teleport behind you and perform long combos.
-[Map link]
     - +2 Location: Lunar Estate Ruins: Found in a treasure chest in an underground room northwest of the ruins.
 Look for an Imp Statue pressed up against the wall.
 This requires one Stonesword Key.
 The stairs are also concealed by an illusory floor.
 Simply hit the floor next to the Imp Statue to reveal the stairs
     - Cerulean Amber Medallion raises maximum FP by 7, 9, or 11% based off the variant.